saad100104006/JetpackCompose-Example/README.md

-We are building a simple application that checks for an account balance.
-Here’s how the app should  behave:
+#A simple application that checks for an account balance

 1. On app load, the app will ask for username and password.
 2. When the user inputs his username and password, the app should call the login endpoints and if  successful, redirect to an account balance page.